unicodeveloper/laravel-paystack/README.md

 Note: Make sure you have `/payment/callback` registered in Paystack Dashboard [https://dashboard.paystack.co/#/settings/developer](https://dashboard.paystack.co/#/settings/developer) like so:

 ![payment-callback](https://cloud.githubusercontent.com/assets/2946769/12746754/9bd383fc-c9a0-11e5-94f1-64433fc6a965.png)

+Remember to replace `http://paystack.dev` to your app's URL, the callback route: `payment/callback` can also be customized to suite your need.

 ```php
 // Laravel 5.1.17 and above